 Asia Travel Guide

-As much as we talk about Asia as a singular travel destination, there’s no single thread that binds the continent together.
-The Turkic-speaking republics of Central Asia are about as similar to the countries of East Asia as Eastern Europe is to Central America.
+And my reasoning is simple: As the world’s largest continent, Asia is a world unto itself.
+For travelers, there’s no single thread binding Asia’s diverse countries together.
+The Turkic-speaking republics of Central Asia are about as similar to the nations of East Asia as Eastern Europe is to Central America.

-The massiveness of the continent means that no single trip to Asia will ever satisfy.
+With the continent’s vastness, no single trip to Asia (or condensed travel guide) can capture its breadth.
 Even trying to tackle sub-regions like East Asia or Southeast Asia in one fell swoop will leave you needing a vacation from your vacation.
+(We’ve all been there, no?)

 Wherever you choose to go in Asia, know that it will be rewarding, if at times challenging.
-Whether you’re craving spiritual enlightenment in Bali, eating your way through Taipei or treading the Silk Route in Samarkand, Asia’s bound to get your traveller’s blood roaring.
+Whether you’re craving spiritual enlightenment in Bali, eating your way through Taipei, or treading the Silk Route in Samarkand, Asia is bound to get your traveler’s blood roaring.

 When to visit Asia

-With a continent as big as Asia, it’s impossible to pinpoint exactly when to go.
-Each sub-region—and even each country—can feel like a world unto its own.
-Sometimes even two places mere hours from each other can have completely opposite weather patterns at the same time!
+In a continent as big as Asia, it’s impossible to pinpoint exactly when to go.
+In my experience traveling to Asia at different times of year, each sub-region and country has its weather quirks.
+Sometimes, even two places mere hours from each other can have opposite weather patterns at the same time!
+(Malaysia, I’m lookin’ at you.)

 Perhentian Islands, Malaysia

-Throughout the continent though, one thing is sure: you’ll never be sure of what you’ll get.
-In the hot & humid reaches of Southeast Asia, skies can turn from sunny to miserable thunderstorms at the drop of a hat.
-Even the more temperate four-seasons of East Asia can see drastic changes in a day.
+Throughout the continent, though, one thing is sure: you’ll never be sure of what you’ll get.
+In the hot and humid reaches of Southeast Asia, skies can turn from sunny to miserable thunderstorms at the drop of a hat.
+Even the more temperate four-season destinations of East Asia can see drastic changes in a day.

 Where to go in Asia